-Note: This is the nuclear option for adding user interactivity to a report; it allows you to parameterize both structure and values.
-If you only need to parameterize values, see Simple SQL Output Parameterization on page 66 instead.
+Note: This option allows you to parameterize both structure and values.
+If you only need to parameterize values, see Simple SQL Output Parameterization on page 63 instead.

 - 1. Open the report you want to parameterize. - 2.
 Right-click the Parameters item in the Data pane, then select Add Parameter... from the context menu.
-The Add Parameter dialogue will appear.
+The Add Parameter dialogue will appear. - 3.
+Select or change the options according to the definitions specified in Simple SQL Output Parameterization on page 63.

-- 3. Select or change the options according to the definitions specified in Simple SQL Output Parameterization on page 66. - 4.
-Go to the Structure pane, then select Master Report. - 5.
+- 4. Go to the Structure pane, then select Master Report. - 5.
 In the Attributes pane, click the round green + icon in the name field of the Query section.
 The Expression window will appear. - 6.
 Click [...].